RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 matches a particular pattern rather than specific list of values.
 * "That Sounds Like You" - explains how to use SOUNDEX matching to process words that sound similar.
 This helps with commonly substituted words in chat bots and words that sound the same but aren't spelled the same way in voice services.
+* "Six of One, Half a Dozen of the Other" - covers text equivalents sets and their use.
+This allows solving many different issues - from typos, to homophones, to special vocabularies, etc...

 ## Domain Tutorials